 After our recent Lift STRONG fundraiser, benefiting Leukemia & Lymphoma Foundation, I saw how countless athletes had NO clue how to properly flip the tire, especially the heavier, 600 lb tire.

-Even the guys who were built like brick shit houses were often found wrestling the 600 lb tire.
+Even the guys who were built like brick shit houses were often found wrestling and failing to flip the 600 lb tire.
 Learning HOW to use your strength is critical if you want to be successful as an athlete.
 This is what we call "functional strength" - can your gym strength be used to apply OUTSIDE the gym.

 When I say "properly", I am addressing technique, efficiency AND safety in the tire flip.
 Put all 3 of these together and the tire flip movement is a GREAT addition to your training program.
 Throw just one of these out the window and we now have a very dangerous movement with high risk of injury.